alexpaths/HybridRocketDesign/README.md

 Test videos available here: https://youtu.be/Vr44SpLCnCk

 Use as you wish.
 Please include the paper as a reference in your project if publishing.
+Latex Bib file is included for your convenience.